Skip to main content

 Extract structured data from documents using a JSON schema.

-Inputs: File, plus optional additional inputs (Text, JSON, File) Outputs: JSON (data), JSON (likelihoods when using consensus) Configuration:
+Inputs: File, plus optional additional inputs (JSON, File) Outputs: JSON (data), JSON (likelihoods when using consensus) Configuration:

 SettingDescriptionDefault